claud32/open-nature-research/content/_index.md

   - block: slider
     content:
       slides:
-      - title: Introducing the 3D Physical SubSpace Architecture: A Unified Framework Bridging All Scales of Physics
+      - title: "Introducing the 3D Physical SubSpace Architecture: A Unified Framework Bridging All Scales of Physics"
         content: 'Open Nature Research is proud to announce the release of a groundbreaking new framework **“3D Physical SubSpace Architecture”**'
         align: center
         background: